jbernard3396/FooBar/README.md

 ## Purpose
-The purpose of this excercise is to test the limits of abstraction and single responsibility functions.
-I plan to write my functions so that they document themselves while using as little commeting as possible
+The purpose of this exercise is to test the limits of abstraction and single responsibility functions.
+I plan to write my functions so that they document themselves while using as little commenting as possible

-## Problem Describtion
+## Problem Description

 ### FizzBuzz
-FizzBuzz is a well known programming problem whereby you must print the numbers from 1 to 100 and you must print 'fizz' instead of each number that is a multiple of three and 'buzz' instead of each number that is a multiple of five.
-Numbers that are multiples of three and five mut be replaced by 'fizzbuzz'
+FizzBuzz is a well known programming problem whereby you must print the numbers from 1 to 100 and you must print 'Fizz' instead of each number that is a multiple of three and 'Buzz' instead of each number that is a multiple of five.
+Numbers that are multiples of three and five mut be replaced by 'FizzBuzz'
 Here is the [Wikipedia article](https://en.wikipedia.org/wiki/Fizz_buzz)

 <a name="#logical_lines_of_code"></a>
 ### Logical Lines of Code
 Logical lines of code have been historically rather difficult to measure.
 I have two general rules regarding lines of code
-#### 1. Follow normal standards in seperating lines
+#### 1. Follow normal standards in separating lines

 ```
 def examplePythonFunction0():